 The RIAA has launched MusicCovidRelief.com, a resource in conjunction with their partners in the U.S. Music Community to help music professionals access information and applications to receive benefits made available by the CARES Act.

-Our partners in the Tour Health Research Initiative (THRIV) are hosting weekly “Come Together: COVID-19 Crisis” virtual support groups for music industry professionals on Mondays and Thursdays.
+Throughout the summer, our partners in the Tour Health Research Initiative (THRIV) have been hosting weekly “Come Together: COVID-19 Crisis” virtual support groups for music industry professionals on Mondays and Thursdays.
 These sessions will continue to address the feelings associated with COVID-19’s effects on the industry, provide information and resources, and allow us to support each other during this difficult time.
 At the end of every meeting, the clinicians will lead a grounding group meditation.

 To join a meeting, download Zoom and log in via this link, or dial-in to: +1 312 626 6799 or +1 646 558 8656.